Degree Apprenticeships at Salford – What you need to know

-Degree Apprenticeships are an attractive alternative to the traditional route of study, allowing students to combine study with work.
+Apprenticeships are an attractive alternative to the traditional route of study as it allows students to combine work and study.

-The University is known for industry collaboration and has fantastic links with partners across the region teaming up to offer unrivalled apprenticeship schemes.
-The portfolio at Salford is growing, with apprenticeship programmes available in a range of subject areas from construction, engineering, health to business.
+The University is known for industry collaboration and has fantastic links with partners across the region teaming up to offer unrivalled apprenticeships.
+The portfolio is growing at an impressive rate with apprenticeship programmes available in a range of subject areas from construction, engineering, health to business.

 Where to start when finding the right apprenticeship programme can be a minefield.
-In celebration of National Apprentice Week 2021, we sat down with Michelle Wilson, Degree Apprenticeship Operations Manager at The University of Salford to find out the essentials.
+In celebration of National Apprentice Week 2022, we sat down with Adele Lochman, Assistant Head of Apprenticeships, at The University of Salford to find out the essentials.

 Who can apply for an apprenticeship?

 We offer apprenticeship courses in a variety of subjects at both Undergraduate and Postgraduate level.
-Apprenticeships are open to anyone over the age of 16, you need to be in paid employment with an employer who supports the scheme and you need to meet the entry requirements for the course you are interested in.
+Apprenticeships are open to anyone over the age of 16, you need to be in paid employment with an employer who supports the scheme, you need to be in a role that offers the correct level and scope for you to demonstrate the knowledge, skills and behaviours for the apprenticeship and you need to meet the entry requirements for the course you are interested in.